Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Frank-Wolfe-Type Algorithms for Problem

-Thus, starting from iteration $T_1$ and onwards, by invoking Theorem 7 in \cite{Garber19}, it directly follows that the projection of $\Y_{t+1}$ onto $\mS_n$ is indeed always rank-one, and thus from this point on, only projected gradient steps are used. \end{proof}
+Thus, starting from iteration $T_1$ and onwards, all iterates of the algorithm lie inside the Euclidean ball of radius $\delta/(4\beta)$ around $\X^*$.
+Invoking Theorem 7 in \cite{Garber19}, it is guaranteed that once the iterates are inside this ball, the projection of $\Y_{t+1}$ onto $\mS_n$ is indeed rank-one, or equivalently, the condition on the eigenvalues in line 6 of the algorithm, always holds. \end{proof}